ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 + 80
 + 443

-Before analyzing these ports, the machine is looking like it has web application on it.
+Before analyzing these ports, the machine looks like it has a web application on it.

 We are continuing with connecting HTTP port via browser.
-When we connect to it, a simple page with some options are greetings us.
+When we connect to it, a simple page with some options will greet us.

 ![fortune]({{site.url}}/assets/images/fortune/fortune_http.png)

-If we select one of these options and submit, we can see that application is selecting random fortune for us.
+If we select one of these options and submit, we can see that the application is selecting a random fortune for us.

 For example: